Q: When does flu season start?

 Q: When should children and youth be vaccinated for the flu?

-A: The best time to be vaccinated is in September and October before the flu infections start to peak.
+A: The best time for children to be vaccinated is in September and October before the flu infections start to peak.
 However, people should continue to get vaccinated through the late fall and winter if they were not vaccinated earlier in the season.

-Q: What’s the most important thing parents can do to prepare for flu season this year, given the COVID-19 pandemic?
+Q: What’s the most important thing parents can do to prepare for flu season this year, given the ongoing COVID-19 pandemic?

 A: It’s important to have everybody in the whole family vaccinated against the flu.
 The recommendation is for everybody 6 months and above to have the flu vaccine each year.
 That is by far the best way to be prepared for the flu.